 The Designated Safeguarding Lead for Multiverse has overall responsibility for the coordination of Prevent activities.
-They are supported by the CEO and General Manager who takes the operational senior lead to Prevent implementation.
+They are supported by the CEO and Chief of Staff who takes the operational senior lead to Prevent implementation.

 Partnership and working with other agencies

-Multiverse fosters good working relationships with other agencies including the local authority, police and regional Prevent coordinator.
-Multiverse will share information with external agencies as appropriate to safeguard students.
+Multiverse fosters good working relationships with other agencies including local authorities, police and the regional Prevent coordinator.
+Multiverse will share information with external agencies as appropriate to safeguard apprentices.

-Multiverse undertakes regular prevent risk assessments.
-This risk assessment and subsequent action plans are reviewed on an annual basis by the Designated Safeguarding Lead who carries oversight responsibility to prevent activities within Multiverse.
+Multiverse undertakes annual prevent risk assessments.
+This risk assessment and subsequent action plans are reviewed on an biannual basis by the Designated Safeguarding Lead who carries oversight responsibility to prevent activities within Multiverse.

-All members of staff undertake Prevent training; this is also extended to include the prevention of radicalisation and extremism awareness training.
+All members of staff who have contact with Apprentices complete Prevent training; this is also extended to include the prevention of radicalisation and extremism awareness training.
 Training enables staff to identify and understand factors that make people vulnerable to being drawn into extremism and the knowledge of Multiverse processes and procedures to report concerns.
-This forms a mandatory element of staff training.
+This forms a mandatory element of their training.

-Multiverse carries out due diligence with all partner providers and ensures they have full awareness of radicalisation and extremism.
-Partner providers who do not have full awareness are given full training by Multiverse, which forms part the safeguarding and equality and diversity declaration provided by partners and forms part of our partner assessment processes and procedures.
+Multiverse carries out due diligence with all partner providers.
+Where required, partner providers are given appropriate training and /or guidance by Multiverse, which forms part of the Safeguarding and Equality and Diversity Declaration provided by partners and forms part of our partner assessment processes and procedures.

 The distribution of leaflets and other literature within Multiverse

-Prior to any literature being distributed in Multiverse from external agencies or by apprentices when this literature is not related to their programme of study, the permission of the Head of Learning and Content, or in their absence the Curriculum Manager should be sought.
+Prior to any literature being distributed in Multiverse from external agencies or by apprentices when this literature is not related to their programme of study, the permission of the Head of Department, or in their absence the Director of Communications should be sought.